alixbbl/DSLR/README.md

 - Q1 (First quartile): The 25th percentile, meaning that 25% of the data falls below the first quartile Quartiles & Quantiles | Calculation, Definition & Interpretation
 - Q2 (Second quartile/Median): The 50th percentile, meaning that 50% of the data falls below the second quartile Quartiles & Quantiles | Calculation, Definition & Interpretation
 - Q3 (Third quartile): The 75th percentile, meaning that 75% of the data falls below the third quartile Quartiles & Quantiles | Calculation, Definition & Interpretation
+✅ MAX: The largest value in the dataset.
+✅ COUNT NaN: The number of missing or null values in each column.
+✅ PERCENT NaN: The percentage of missing values relative to the total dataset size.
+✅ VARIANCE: The average of the squared differences from the mean.
+It measures variability in the data (standard deviation squared).
+✅ RANGE: The difference between the maximum and minimum values (Max - Min).

 <details>
 <summary><h5 style="display: inline; margin: 0;" >CSV File tip</h5></summary>